 MoveAbility is one form of sale-leaseback, but others aren’t geared specifically to people who want to relocate.
-EasyKnock’s ReLease, for example, lets you stay in your home as a tenant for as long as you’d like — so you can enjoy the freedom of being a renter without having to leave the place you love.
+EasyKnock’s ReLease, for example, lets you stay in your home as a renter for as long as you’d like — so you can enjoy the freedom of being a renter without having to leave the place you love.

 Retirement is supposed to be all about freedom.
 It’s easy to see a retirement with a mortgage as a limitation, but it can give you options you didn’t have before.
-You can borrow against and your equity, potentially invest that money and earn more, or even sell your home and lease it back for extra flexibility.
+You can borrow against your equity, potentially invest that money and earn more, or even sell your home and lease it back for extra flexibility.

 If you consider these things when you do your retirement planning with a mortgage, you can broaden your options in ways you didn’t know were possible.
 Talk to a financial advisor to learn more about which option is best for your needs.